opendatahub-io/distributed-workloads/workshops/kueue/README.md

 ## Deploy Fine-Tuned Models

-After training completes, each team can deploy their models:
+After training completes, both teams can deploy their models for inference using their respective inference projects.
+Teams can choose deployment strategies based on their resource allocation and current workload demands.

 1. In the OpenShift AI Dashboard, go to the team's project and then Models section
 2. Click "Deploy model"